d-002/fast-voronoi/research/notes.md

 ### Handling bounds
 compute intersections with the bounds (circle to line or line to line)

+todo: check how this was done in the first version with no weights

 ### Other thoughts

 Cache the calculated edges for later, to reuse them in different cells.
 Maybe do a first pass calculating all the required edges and adding them to a set, and then a second pass that calculates them all and computes all the final polygons at once?
 As a result, there will be no "gaps" between cells, and the grid system solution can be discarded

+In the same way, cache all the circles etc computations, since they will be reused multiple times but should not change during the calculations

+Also cache all angles to all points that are included as neighbors with the intersection points, if end up using them.
+Generally, try to cache as many things as possible, re-read the code once it is working to find some.

+Use previous results for neighbors computation: filter out non-neighbors of A as values for P inside the double for loop